ikegwukc/Quals-ReadingList/Theo/Theo-CheatSheet.md

 - Diluted EPS accounts for the dilution effect  in EPS if theres a increase in common shares outstanding

-- Comprehensive income is the total change in quity for a reporting period other than that from transactions with owners.
+- Comprehensive income is the total change in equity for a reporting period other than that from transactions with owners.

-- The statement of cash flows provides information about cash receipts and cash disbursements that occured during a period. (flows of value)
+- The statement of cash flows provides information about cash receipts and cash disbursements that occurred during a period. (flows of value)